Nissan South Africa: Automakers SA

 With the start of production of the FIAT Uno in 1988, a new parent company called Automakers SA Ltd. was founded.
 This company was located in Sandton.
 In one source, this company is also referred to as Nissan Automakers SA.

 In the year 2000 (or already 1997), Nissan acquired a 37% stake in Automakers SA Ltd. One year later, the name was changed to Nissan South Africa Pty.
 Ltd..

-The Rosslyn plant employs around 2,000 people.
+In 2013, Nissan's Rosslyn plant employed around 2,000 people.

+Divestiture

+In January 2026, as part of its global turnaround strategy, Nissan announced it had reached a deal to sell its Rosslyn, Gauteng plant to Chinese automaker Chery.
+This would mark the end of Nissan manufacturing in South Africa.
+As part of the deal, Chery SA would purchase the land, buildings, and associated assets of Nissan's facilities in mid-2026, provided the deal passed regulatory approvals.
+Nissan confirmed it would continue selling and servicing models in South Africa.
+The company also said that most affected Nissan SA employees would be offered contracts with similar terms with Chery SA.

+In June 2026, the South African Competition Commission recommended the sale of Nissan's Rosslyn plant to Chery be allowed.
+Later that same month, the country's Competition Tribunal approved the sale.
+Chery, which had seen a significant increase in SA sales in recent years, would use the plant for manufacturing numerous models locally.
+Chery officially took ownership of the plant in July 2026.